All Episodes

 Why didn't George W. Bush do it?

-Tom McLaughlin.
+John McLaughlin.

 They should have.

-Well, well, I tell you, Sean, for me, it's a special gratification because, as you know, over two years ago, I was fortunate to poll for Prime Minister Netanyahu.
+Well, I tell you, Sean, for me, it's a special gratification because, as you know, over two years ago, I was fortunate to poll for Prime Minister Netanyahu.

-They tried to they interfered in that election.
+They interfered in that election.

 They tried to undermine him.